bzigterman/bzigterman.github.io/projects/weather.md

 - 21°
 - Cloudy
-- 81% humidity
+- 79% humidity
-- 16 mph wind
+- 14 mph wind
 - 100% cloud cover
 - 29 AQI O3 🟩
 - 24 AQI PM2.5 🟩
-- 0.03 inches of rain and 0.03 inches of snow in the past 24 hours
+- 0.04 inches of rain in the past 24 hours
 - 0.03 inches of snow expected in the next 72 hours